appacademy/Module-2-Resources/git-flow-guide/README.md

         <!-- THIS IMAGE SHOULD BE CHANGEDl -->
         <!-- ![connecting-repo-check-remote](./images/connecting-repo-check-remote.png) -->

--   If needed, rename our default branch from "master" to "main". s
+-   _OPTIONAL: If needed, rename our default branch from "master" to "main"._

     ```
         git branch -M main
     ```